samueldanso/samueldanso/README.md

 - Passionate about Web3 and the endless possibilities of crypto.

-- Currently focused on community growth, DeFi research, and contributing to web3 ecosystems.
+- Currently focused on building onchain, DeFi dApps, and contributing to web3 ecosystems.

-- Seeking opportunities to leverage my Web3 technical skills for community building and growth.
+- Seeking remote opportunities to leverage my Web3 technical skills to contribute to web3 projects growth.

 - Reach me at: me.samueldanso@gmail.com